It’s super common for people to wonder when exactly their period starts as they often spot for a few days before the full-on-period arrives.

 - Endometrial cancer

-So if you don’t see any improvement in spotting after making changes to your diet/lifestyle or it gets worse at anytime, do make sure you see your doctor and get that investigated.
+If you try these suggestions consistently for 2-3 months and see no improvement to your spotting or your symptoms get worse at anytime, definitely see your doctor and get that investigated.